Written by: Tianna DuPont, David Granatstein, and Bernardita Sallato, WSU Extension. Updated February 2020.

 Root Pathogen Pressure

 Earthworms and insects act as “ecosystem engineers” mixing soil and creating soil structure.
 Tiny insects tear and shred leaves and other plant material into small pieces easily decomposed by bacteria and fungi.
 Bacteria and fungi help create soil structure by holding soil particles together into aggregates with long fungal hyphae and sticky substances produced by bacteria.
-Microscopic worms called nematodes, as well as protozoa and tiny springtails consume these bacteria and fungi, excreting nitrogen available to plants.
+Microscopic worms, called nematodes, as well as protozoa and tiny springtails consume these bacteria and fungi, excreting nitrogen available to plants.

 Increasing biological activity: Compost, manure, and crop residues all provide organic matter and food for the soil food web.
-Materials high in carbon lignin tend to encourage fungi which can break down tough-to-digest material with enzymes such as chitinase.
+Materials high in lignin-based carbon tend to encourage fungi which can break down tough-to-digest material with enzymes such as chitinase.
 Materials high in nitrogen or with small particle size tend to encourage bacteria.

 Nitrogen stored in soil organic matter is made available slowly over time by microbial activity.
 The quantity of nitrogen stored in soil organic matter and the activity of biological communities determine plant nitrogen availability.